BangorUniversity/Research-Computing-Community/tutorials/data_storage/rclone.md

     ```

-- View a list of directories `bangor` remote.
+- View a list of directories on the `bangor` remote.

     ```sh
     rclone lsd bangor:
     ```

+---

 ### Upload files to OneDrive

 **Note** Rclone `copy` will copy files from source to destination, skipping already copied.

 - Create a `copy_demo` directory.